Emotional Intelligence | Stevehein.com

 Selfish

 It is normal, natural and a pure survival instinct to think of our own needs first.
-When someone uses the word selfish it tells me they do not understand emotional needs, nature and survival.
-Without such understanding there can be little or no compassion for another person.
-S. Hein
+When one person calls someone else selfish it suggests to me that they do not understand emotional needs, nature and survival.
+Without such understanding there can be little compassion for another person.

 Introduction